-- 36 Credits (24 Core Credits plus 12 elective credits, which may include an optional 3-credit thesis.) - One set of comprehensive exams taken when all coursework is complete.
+- 36 Credits (24 Core Credits plus 12 elective credits, which may include an optional 3-credit thesis.) - One comprehensive exam (COMP 599) to be taken when all coursework is complete. - Students accepted into the MA program will have five years to complete degree requirements.